yellow-digital/three-webc/README.md

 # three-webc

-> Webcomponents to ease the creation of 3D graphics in your browser.
+> Webcomponents for [threejs]

-Ease the setup for 3D graphics and maintains a straighforward integration with [threejs](https://github.com/mrdoob/three.js).
+Ease the setup for 3D graphics and maintains a straighforward integration with [threejs].

 ## Features